QiuYukang/5G-LENA/doc/source/nr-module.rst

 3. **Usage:**  Documents how users may run and extend the NR test scenarios.
 4. **Validation:**  Documents how the models and scenarios have been verified and validated by test programs.
-5. **Results:** Documents preliminary results from some scenarios and how to reproduce them.
-6. **Open Issues and Future Work:**  Describes topics for which future work on model or scenario enhancements is recommended, or for which questions on interpretations of standards documents may be listed.
+5. **Open Issues and Future Work:**  Describes topics for which future work on model or scenario enhancements is recommended, or for which questions on interpretations of standards documents may be listed.

 Design
 ------
 In this section, we present the design of the different features and procedures that we have developed following 3GPP Release-15 NR activity.
 For those features/mechanisms/layers that still have not been upgraded to NR,